 3 of 10

 Divide flatware or utensils within drawers.
 Arrange separate components to fill a drawer or look for expandable one-piece units.

 4 of 10

-These multitier turntables are handy for organizing condiments, spices, or vitamins and can make the most of corner base cabinets and storage spaces.
-They also work great in a fridge!
+Multitier turntables are handy for organizing items like condiments, spices, and vitamins and can help make the most of corner base cabinets and storage spaces.
+They also work well in the fridge!

 5 of 10

 Contain spice bottles on wire racks that sit in wall cabinets, fit into drawers, or are mounted on walls.